jhpyle/docassemble/demo.md

           court.name = "Court of Common Pleas of " + \
           jurisdiction.county + " County"
 ---
-comment: |
-  This block uses some Python functions to determine whether the date of the injury is within the statute of limitations period.
 code: |
+  import datetime
+  import dateutil.relativedelta
+  import dateutil.parser
-  cutoff = datetime.datetime.now() - \
+  cutoff_date = datetime.datetime.now() - \
   dateutil.relativedelta.relativedelta(years=statute_of_limitations_years)
-  if dateutil.parser.parse(injury_date) > cutoff:
+  if dateutil.parser.parse(injury_date) > cutoff_date:
       statute_of_limitations_ok = True
   else:
       statute_of_limitations_ok = False
+comment: |
+  This code uses some Python functions to determine whether the date of the injury is within the statute of limitations period.

+  The variable cutoff_date represents the latest date in the past when an injury could have occurred that would still be actionable under the statute of limitations.
+To calculate cutoff_date, we start with today's date and subtract a number of number of years given by the applicable statute of limitations.
+The number of years in the applicable statute of limitations period is the number stored in the variable statute_of_limitations_years.

+  In Python, we calculate cutoff_date using the subtraction operator, the minus sign, which does special things when the variables involved are dates and intervals.
+The call to "datetime.datetime.now()" returns today's date and time as a date object.
+The call to "relativedelta()" returns a time interval object where the length of the interval is number of years given by statute_of_limitations_years.
+Today's date "minus" that interval gives the date in the past we are looking for.

+  This code relies on the special Python modules datetime, dateutil.relativedelta, and dateutil.parser.
+We could have used an "import" block to import these modules.
+If we did that, the Python "import" command would be run every time a question is asked in the interview.
+There may be a slight efficiency boost to importing module names into the namespace only when and if they are necessary.
 ---
 generic object: Individual
 decoration: home
 question: |
-  Where ${ x.do_question('live') }?
+  What is ${ x.possessive('home') } like?
 fields:
   - Type of home: x.address.type
     datatype: radio